-Module lectures are supported by a selection of problems classes, coursework and private study.
+Lectures are supported by a selection of problems classes, coursework and private study.
 Some modules also include computer practicals or laboratory work.
-Through this multi-faceted approach, you will have the opportunity to develop more than just academic knowledge, you will: refine your communication and presentation skills, improve your use of information technology, and become more independent and organised.

 If you like the idea of some international travel, the School offers students the chance to study abroad for one semester in their third or fourth year of study.

 The Learning Community Forum (LCF) provides students with a forum in which to have a constructive say about how their course operates.